twse/random-stuff/CODE_OF_CONDUCT.md

 The contents of these files below has everyone listed in alphabetical order by last name.

-## Python Software Foundation Contributor Agreement (PSF Contributor Signatories.htm)
+## Python Software Foundation Contributor License Agreement (PSF Contributor Signatories.htm)
 Python Software Foundation has a contributor license agreement that you must sign to review or merge pull requests when contributing to Python.

 Submissions are done in two days apart.
 You will receive a verification email and [Python's own issue tracker](https://bugs.python.org/) will see an asterisk after the username for every posted comment.
-A bot known by the username **the-knights-who-say-ni** will add **CLA signed** or **CLA not signed** for every pull request you created.
+A CLA enforcement bot known by the name or repository from the GitHub Python organization **The Knights Who Say "Ni"!** will add the label `CLA signed` or `CLA not signed` for every pull request created by the author.

 This list represents but a portion of the people who have signed the Python Software Foundation Contributor Agreement.